Term of Award

 Chapter two describes a field study that tested the hypotheses that: 1) land use influences TC-resistant bacteria abundance in southeastern coastal plain streams; 2) TC-resistant bacterial abundance is related to temperature, precipitation, and nutrient concentration; and 3) phytoplankton abundance and community composition are related to TC-resistant bacterial abundance.
 Water samples were collected from streams within the Ogeechee River Basin (ORB), southeastern GA, USA to examine relationships between land use, resistant bacterial abundance, phytoplankton communities, and environmental variables over time.
 Results suggested that agricultural locations are local sources of fecal bacteria and WWTPs are likely local sources of both fecal bacteria and resistant bacteria into surface waters.
 These findings also indicate that major precipitation events affect ARB delivery to streams.
 In addition, phytoplankton within ORB streams are influenced by light attenuation and nutrient concentration rather than altered competitive dynamics with resistant bacteria.

 Duff, Jason, "Antibiotics and Antibiotic-Resistant Bacteria in Coastal Plain Streams" (2017).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1647.